“I predict the Internet will soon go spectacularly supernova and in 1996 catastrophically collapse.”

 Here we are again with another technology that could completely transform our current methods of material production.

 Another example is DNA sequencing.
-In the 90’s some “experts” were saying it would take hundreds of years to sequence the human genome… but it didn't take hundreds of years.
-It didn't even take a decade.
+In the 1990s, some “experts” said it would take hundreds of years to sequence the human genome.
+But it didn't take hundreds of years.
+It barely took a decade.

 The human genome was sequenced in 2003.